[LUM#17] The Terahertz Wave Revolution

 See through

-"These are non-ionizing waves, which are therefore harmless to health, and have a high penetrating power, enabling them to penetrate different types of material, including fabric, plastic and composite materials, and providing a contrast far superior to that of X-rays".
-These are properties that Frédéric Teppe and his colleagues Wojciech Knap, Nina Dyakonova and Pierre Solignac decided to develop by founding the start-up T-Waves Technologies in 2013, which has now become Terakaliswinner of no less than 4 innovation awards.
-A company all the more remarkable in that "it's quite rare to see applications coming out of a fundamental physics laboratory".notes Frédéric Teppe.
+"These are non-ionizing waves, which are therefore harmless to health and have a high penetrating power that allows them to pass through different types of materials, including fabric, plastic, and composite materials, and provide much higher contrast than X-rays.
+Frédéric Teppe and his colleagues Wojciech Knap, Nina Dyakonova, and Pierre Solignac decided to capitalize on these properties by founding the start-up T-Waves Technologies in 2013, now known as Terakalis, which has won no fewer than four innovation awards.
+The company has attracted particular attention because "it's quite rare to see applications coming out of a fundamental physics laboratory, " notes Frédéric Teppe.

-And to turn this into a reality, we had to convince manufacturers of the full potential of Terahertz waves.
-While some were hesitant at first, they soon realized that this ability to probe the intimacy of materials could prove very useful.
+And to convert the try, we had to convince manufacturers of the full potential of terahertz waves.
+Although some were initially cautious, they quickly realized that this ability to probe the intimacy of materials could prove very useful.
 "During one of our first presentations, one of our colleagues took off her pendant and put it in an envelope.
-We then demonstrated that our device could literally see the pendant through the envelope", recalls Frédéric Teppe.
+We then showed that our device could literally see the pendant through the envelope, " recalls Frédéric Teppe.

 Non-destructive testing